"I am going to be in the ‘get-even mode’ here real soon with these spammers." - Congressional Rep. Greg Walden (R-OR)

-We are not interested in playing that game.
+We're not interested in playing that game.

 Sure, our competitors are helping their users, but they are also helping scammers.
 Telemarketers are happy to skip a well-educated executive with a call blocker app to get to the elderly grandmother who they know is a more likely to fall victim to their scam.
-RoboKiller users are helping everyone.
+Robokiller users are helping everyone.

 Answer Bots inanimate identities cannot be stolen.
 They have no wallets to be infiltrated.
-They can keep spammers wrapped up on calls for hours, and they are protecting you even if you don’t have RoboKiller.
+They can keep spammers wrapped up on calls for hours, and they are protecting you even if you don’t have Robokiller.

 Every minute our Answer Bots are engaging telemarketers is a minute they don’t have to speak to anyone else.
 That kind of disruption is the key to making the robocall epidemic a thing of the past.